grafana/grafana/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 - **Member**: Includes the user as a member of the team.
 Members do not have team administrator privileges.
 - **Admin**: Administrators have permission to manage various aspects of the team, including team membership, permissions, and settings.

-Because teams exist inside an organization, the organization administrator can manage all teams, and users with the [editors_can_admin] permission can manage teams that they create.
-For more information about assigning [editors_can_admin] permissions, refer to [Grant editors administrator permissions]({{< relref "./manage-server-users/grant-editor-admin-permissions.md" >}}).
+Because teams exist inside an organization, the organization administrator can manage all teams.
+When the `editors_can_admin` setting is enabled, editors can create teams and manage teams that they create.
+For more information about the `editors_can_admin` setting, refer to [Grant editors administrator permissions]({{< relref "./manage-server-users/grant-editor-admin-permissions.md" >}}).

 ## Grafana Enterprise user permissions features